chrispwolf/night-tripper-platen/content/chapters/Rules for Play/logistics.md

 Ports charge a standard docking fee of 1 Credit per week.
 Additionally, personal lifestyle expenses for PCs cost 1 Credit per week per person.

 Starship repairs cost 5 credits per point of damage, plus 10 credits if the component was destroyed.
 A damaged gate core costs 20 credits to repair.
 A destroyed gate core costs 50 credits to replace.
 It takes 1 week to repair all damaged components.
 Each replaced destroyed component adds one additional week to repair times.
-For example, a ship repairing its systems and guns, and replacing its gate core takes 2 weeks to repair.
+For example, a ship repairing its damaged systems and guns, and replacing its gate core takes 2 weeks to repair.

-Starship fuel costs 1 credit to fill your tank (4 fuel)
+Starship fuel costs 1 credit for 2 units of fuel.